3dgehog/9gag-notion-scraper/NOTES.md

 - [x] Give notion the ability to update an existing meme
 - [x] Skip if already exists
 - [x] Stop when found meme that exists
+- [x] Use selenium session cookies to download content
 - [ ] Add a peronal WebDAV link to notion page
 - [ ] Detected when logged out again (like page can be accessed without logging in)